CSCE313-FA23-Kebo/quiz-4-2-a/README.md

 The `send_pkt()` function takes as input:
 - The number of packets to be sent
-- The number of seconds between each packet sending
+- The number of seconds between each packet sent

-**Construct the packet as follow:**
+**Construct the packet as follows:**

 #### Ethernet layer
 - Source MAC address: 00:11:22:33:44:55